FantasyInternet/FantasyInternet.github.io/_src/about.md

 What would the internet look like, had it been introduced on the good ol' microcomputers of the eighties..?

-What if HTML, CSS and JavaScript was never invented?
+What if HTML was never invented?

 What would a world wide network of arcade machines look like?